ipums/ipums.github.io/_posts/2023/2023-11-27-DuckDB-and-the-2020-Census.md

 ## Understanding the Data Transformations from Census to NHGIS

-While learning about the 2010 workflow which handled a similar to 2020 data format, it dawned on me that the underlying transformations on the data tables looked like pretty straightforward operations in relational database terms.
+While learning about the 2010 workflow which handled a similar to 2020 data format, it seemed to me that the underlying transformations on the data tables looked like pretty straightforward operations in relational database terms.
 Our past system in 2010 employed a series of scripts to transform the data.
 But what they were doing was pretty much translatable to relational database terms.

-In the big picture, the data transformations go in the following order.
+In the big picture, steps in the data transformation stage of our "ingest"  go in the following order.
 Not all need to be done within a database, but could be in principle:
 * Concatenate / union  state "segment" files into one file / table per segment (I'll explain "segments" more shortly).  this may be simple enough to use `cat` to accomplish.
 * Join groups of segments into a smaller set of "datasets" This is essentially grouping groups of Census tables into broad topics.
 * Join dataset tables with a geography table